softwaremmm/gpas-tb-workflow/README.md

         └── bob_2.fastq.gz
 ```

-You should also create `data/inputs` and `data/outputs` directories, as well as a `data/relatedness/knowledge` directory.
+You should also create `data/inputs` and `data/outputs` directories, as well as a `data/knowledge` directory.
 This must be populated with the reference data needed
 to run the sub-workflows.
 Check the OCI bucket in the `dev` environment for this.

+You will need to clone the subworkflows using `clone_sub_workflows.sh`.

 Assuming you have cloned the sub-workflows, execute `./sub_workflows/fn5_pipeline/local_setup.sh` to create the directory structure needed for the "Find Neighbor 5" sub-workflow.